-This story was published on 15 June 2018.
-If you wish to use this content, please contact email@example.com to confirm that the information is still current.
+This story was first published on 15 June 2018.
+If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 A substantial increase in the number of fitness industry workers and baristas over the last decade reflects changes in the way we live.

 Wake up at 7am, go to the gym, shower and get dressed, catch the train into work, stop for a coffee and arrive at work by 9am.
 For many Australians, this frantic routine dominates their weekday mornings.

 According to Ivan Neville, who heads up the Department’s Labour Market Research and Analysis Branch, Australians have become increasingly wealthier and time poor and have subsequently increased their consumption of specialised services over the past few decades.

 ‘Our increased appetite for specialised services has transformed the labour market.
 Jobs that did not exist or employed very few people decades ago, now employ many people,’ Ivan said.